New — webhooks your AI agents can wait on. Hook & Sense opening to early access.

 features

-Automatically verify HMAC signatures from Stripe, GitHub, Shopify, and custom providers.
+Verify HMAC signatures from Stripe, GitHub, Shopify, and custom providers automatically — exposed to agents as verify_signature.

 Webhook providers sign requests with a shared secret so the receiver can verify the request really came from them.
 HookSense verifies signatures automatically on every incoming request — and the same logic is the reference implementation you'll want to ship in your own handler.